-This outline approval sets the parameters against which any subsequent application for development of the site is to be considered, with an illustrative masterplan showing how the residential scheme could be designed.
-Details are shown on the illustrative masterplan set out below:
+This outline approval sets the parameters against which any subsequent application for development of the site is to be considered.
+Our detailed layout plan for the development showing how the residential scheme could be designed is set out below (click to enlarge):

 The site is within a suitable walking and cycling distance of the local facilities in West End, which include local shops, a post office, a primary school and a medical practice.
 Buses are available from Guildford Road, some 500m from the proposed site access.
 The bus stops on Guildford Road are served by a number of frequent and regular bus routes, including to Woking, Lightwater, Guildford and Camberley.
 Brookwood and Woking stations are approximately 5km and 7.5km from the site respectively.
 Both stations are accessible by bus and provide rail links to a wide range of destinations including London, Basingstoke, Southampton and Portsmouth.

 Access to the development for vehicles is proposed from Beldam Bridge Road using a simple T-junction access as shown on the plan pictured below.
 The location has been selected in order to minimise the impact on trees along the site frontage and the design has been agreed in principle with Surrey County Council.
 An additional pedestrian access is proposed further north and closer to the existing residential area.

 Our proposed access plan for the residential development.

 Car parking provision for the proposed homes will be in line with Surrey County Council’s guidance, as follows: